 2. Omni-channel is the new normal

-As review websites grow in number and importance, more and more people express their opinion online – and more and more people use the ever-growing number of reviews to decide which places to patronize, and which ones to avoid.
-67 percent of respondents to PwC’s 2016 Total Retail Survey said that reading or writing reviews and comments on social media influences their shopping behavior.
-Our solution: Online reviews are not going to go away, so you might as well embrace them.
-Start by trying to encourage fans to write positive reviews: create a dialogue with online communities of people who love your product, to foster their love for your brand and prompt fans to express it.
-Promote reviews that make you look great, and most importantly, do not ignore negative ones!
-Respond politely to unhappy customers, making sure they feel heard.
-Just by the act of answering a complaint you may be able to keep a customer: in a study from Maritz and Evolve24, 83 percent of people who had received a reply to a complaint considered themselves satisfied by the mere fact that they got a response – even when their problem had not been solved.
-A Coop supermarket in Switzerland was shocked to discover that their most loyal fans were not happy shoppers, but customers who had made a complaint, and had their problems resolved.
+Many retailers dread online reviews.
+However, reviews are not going to go away – and they can benefit your business.
+To increase your ratio of positive feedback, encourage fans to leave their opinion.
+Start a dialogue with online communities of people who love your product, and give them a reason (and a place, directing them to the right sites) to express their love for your brand.
+Promote reviews that make you look great, but most importantly, do not ignore negative ones!
+Respond politely to unhappy customers, making sure that they feel listened to and respected.
+Just by answering a complaint you may be able to keep a customer: in a study from Maritz and Evolve24, 83% of people who got a response to a complaint said they were satisfied just by being listened to – even when their problem had not been solved.
+A Coop supermarket in Switzerland was shocked to discover that their most loyal fans were not happy shoppers, but customers who had made a complaint, and had the issue fixed.